Skip to content

 3. Breathability

 The percale cotton cover and microfiber fill combination consistently earns positive marks from reviewers concerned about heat.
-The Casper isn't a dedicated cooling pillow with phase-change materials, but aggregated reviews from warm sleepers describe it as "noticeably cooler than my old memory foam" and "doesn't trap heat the way solid foam does."
+The Casper isn't a dedicated cooling pillow with phase-change materials, but detailed reviews from warm sleepers describe it as "noticeably cooler than my old memory foam" and "doesn't trap heat the way solid foam does."
 The breathable construction is a meaningful difference from denser alternatives.

 4. Build quality and aesthetics